alexscharp1/TopGear_WebApi_DependencyInjection2/README.md

 # TopGear_WebApi_DependencyInjection2
 Web API project to demonstrate Dependency Injection and other Web API features.

+**Note:** MyWebPage is an incomplete MVC project.
+At one point it served as a front-end client to the Web API.
+Later it was dropped in favor of simply using Postman's HTTP requests.
+I decided to include it here, as I might finish it later.

 ## Setup

 ***Important!*** After downloading this project, follow these steps to perform necessary configurations.